Yevhen0905/test_product/README.md

 # test_products

 This template should help get you started developing with Vue 3 in Vite.
 Data is retrieved from the local files products.json and orders.json using the Fetch API.
+They are stored in the public folder of the project root.
 Used by Pinia as a global state management library.

 ## Recommended IDE Setup